 The stadium is also home to the Fiesta Bowl, and thus what has amounted to 3 National Championship Games: 2006-07, Florida over Ohio State; 2010-11, Auburn over Oregon; and 2015-16, Alabama over Clemson.

 This past March, it became the 1st building in Arizona to host a Final Four, with North Carolina defeating Gonzaga in the Final.
 It's hosted 3 matches of the U.S. soccer team, most recently a 1-0 loss to Colombia in the Copa America this past June 25.

 The official address of the stadium is 1 Cardinals Drive, and that of the arena is 9400 W. Maryland Avenue.
 Number 8 bus from downtown to 7th & Glendale Avenues, then transfer to Number 70 bus, to Glendale and 95th Avenue, then walk down 95th.

 * Arizona State University.
 The University of Arizona is 114 miles away in Tuscon, but ASU is just a 24-minute Light Rail ride from downtown.
-The station is at 5th Street & Veterans Way, and is 2 blocks away from Sun Devil Stadium and the Wells Fargo Arena (formerly the ASU Activity Center), home to their football and basketball teams, respectively.
+The station is at 5th Street & Veterans Way, and is 2 blocks away from Sun Devil Stadium and the Wells Fargo Arena, home to their football and basketball teams, respectively.

 ASU's Gammage Auditorium, at the other end of the campus, hosted one of the 2004 Presidential Debates between George W. Bush and John Kerry.
 1200 S. Forest Avenue.